JAS0NHUANG/Inception/README.md

 ## Steps:

-- 1. Create the mariadb D ockerfile.
+- 1. Create the mariadb Dockerfile.
 	Learn about the Dockerfile and docker commands
 - 2. Create the docker-compose.yml file
-	Test with some docker compose commands
+	Test with some docker compose commands (with only mariadb container)
 - 3.

 ## dockerfile